She Don't Care About Time: Reception

 Since its release, "She Don't Care About Time" has been highly praised by fellow Byrd members.
 When asked about the recording, McGuinn stated: "I love that song ('She Don't Care About Time'), I really do.
 I don't know why that never got on.
 That was for the Turn Turn Turn album, right?
 I think we had enough stuff already – except that I'm not too happy with the last four cuts of that album."
-David Crosby and Chris Hillman were also big advocates of song, praising its importance in many interviews since Clark's death.
+David Crosby and Chris Hillman were also big advocates of the song, praising its importance in many interviews since Clark's death.

 Cash Box described it as a "rollicking, hard-driving contagious, teen-angled romancer."
 AllMusic critic Matthew Greenwald considers it to be "one of the early Byrds' finest records" and that the Bach-inspired guitar lines (from "Joy of Man's Desiring") "took the song to even greater heights".
 In 2012, Will Levith of Ultimate Classic Rock rated the song as Clark's third best composition, praising McGuinn's Bach-inspired guitar riff and Clark's "introspective lyrics and driving melody".